pyload/pyload/docs/api/json_api.rst

 Calling Methods
 ---------------

-In general you can use any method listed at the :class:`Api <pyload.Api.Api>` documentation, which is also available to the thrift backend.
+In general you can use any method listed at the :class:`Api <pyload.api.Api>` documentation, which is also available to the thrift backend.

 Access works simply via ``http://pyload-core/api/methodName``, where ``pyload-core`` is the ip address